 An estimated 80% of rural communities in India practice Ayurveda and, as a result, brew Ayurvedic Tea.
 The idea is to balance the three “doshas,” which are energies in the body that make up every individual.
 There are three such doshas: Vata, Pitta and Kapha.
 Each one, according to Ayurveda, has a different function in the body, providing spiritual harmony when balanced.

-The Vata dosha is the energy that controls bodily functions associated with motion, including blood circulation, breathing, blinking and the heartbeat.
-The Pitta dosha is the energy that regulates the body’s metabolic systems, including digestion, absorption, nutrition and the body’s temperature.
-The third and final dosha, the Kapha dosha, is the energy that controls growth in the body while also supplying water to all the body parts, moisturising the skin and maintaining the immune system.
+The Vata dosha controls bodily functions associated with motion, including blood circulation, blinking, breathing and the heartbeat.
+The Pitta dosha regulates the body’s metabolic systems, including digestion, absorption, nutrition and temperature.
+Finally, the Kapha dosha influences growth in the body.
+What’s more, it supplies water to all the body parts, moisturises the skin and maintains the immune system.

 Different Ayurvedic Tea ingredients have different influences on your doshas.
 It all depends on the types of Ayurveda Tea you choose.
 Some varieties will have ingredients considered “tridoshic,” which means they balance all through doshas.
 Take the Cardamom Tea found in Spicy Turmeric Chai Tea, which supports Vata, Pitta and Kapha.
 Other types, however, focus primarily on one dosha - but do so well.